Radio Philippines Network

 Radio Philippines Network, Inc. (RPN) is a Philippine television and radio company based in Quezon City.
-It is currently owned through majority share by Nine Media Corporation of the ALC Group of Companies; along with the Presidential Communications Office (PCO), Far East Managers and Investors Inc. (owned by the family of Roberto Benedicto), and other private sectors.
+It is currently owned through majority share by Nine Media Corporation of the ALC Group of Companies, along with the Presidential Communications Office (PCO), Far East Managers and Investors Inc. (owned by the family of Roberto Benedicto), and other private shareholders.
 The network's main offices and flagship transmitter are located at Panay Avenue, Brgy.
 South Triangle, Quezon City.
-Founded by James Lindenberg, and prior to its privatization, it was the sister network of the current government-owned and controlled Intercontinental Broadcasting Corporation; both networks were sequestered after the 1986 People Power Revolution, and formerly an attached agency of the now-PCO, which retained 20% of RPN's non-controlling shares following privatization.
+Founded by James Lindenberg, and before its privatization, it was the sister network of the current government-owned and controlled Intercontinental Broadcasting Corporation.
+Both networks were sequestered after the 1986 People Power Revolution, and they were formerly an attached agency of the now-PCO, which retained 20% of RPN's non-controlling shares following privatization.

-Radio Philippines Network operates television stations with airtime being leased by its parent Nine Media and content provider TV5 Network, serving as primary broadcasters of free-to-air television channel RPTV.
+Radio Philippines Network operates television stations with airtime leased by its parent Nine Media and content provider TV5 Network, serving as primary broadcasters of free-to-air television channel RPTV.
 RPN also operates regional AM radio stations under the brand Radyo Ronda, serving as a partial affiliate of its sister station DWIZ in Metro Manila.